Dean: Shannon L. Blanton, Ph.D

 - Optional honors housing

-- Honors New Student Retreat
+- Honors New Student Retreat (Required)

 Honors Student Leadership

 Leadership development is an integral part of the honors student experience.
 UAB Honors College offers opportunities for students through workshops, coursework, and events throughout the year.
-In addition, we offer three formal student leadership groups:
+In addition, we offer four formal student leadership groups:

 - Honors Ambassadors: A highly selective group of outstanding honors students, Honors Ambassadors are our official representatives and participate in a number of activities and events that connect visitors and other constituents of the UAB community – prospective students and their families; current students and alumni; administrators, faculty, and staff – to the UAB Honors College.